MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hci-evaluation-guide-3.md

 ---
-title: Explore Azure Kubernetes Service (AKS) hybrid environment
+title: Explore AKS on Azure Stack HCI environment
-description: Evaluate AKS hybrid, Step 3 - With AKS hybrid deployed in your Azure Virtual Machine, explore other capabilties.
+description: Evaluate AKS hybrid, Step 3 - With AKS deployed in your Azure Virtual Machine, explore other capabilties in AKS hybrid.
 author: sethmanheim
 ms.topic: conceptual
-ms.date: 10/05/2022
+ms.date: 10/07/2022
 ms.author: sethm
 ms.lastreviewed: 08/29/2022
 ms.reviewer: oadeniji
-# Intent: As an IT Pro, I need to learn how to deploy AKS hybrid in an Azure Virtual Machine.
+# Intent: As an IT Pro, I need to learn how to deploy AKS in an Azure Virtual Machine.
 # Keyword: Azure Virtual Machine deployment
 ---

-# Explore the AKS hybrid environment
+# Explore the AKS on Azure Stack HCI environment

 [!INCLUDE [applies-to-azure stack-hci-and-windows-server-skus](includes/aks-hci-applies-to-skus/aks-hybrid-applies-to-azure-stack-hci-windows-server-sku.md)]

-With all key components deployed, including the management cluster, along with target clusters, you can now begin to explore some of the additional capabilities of an Azure Kubernetes Service (AKS) hybrid deployment.
-This section describes some of the key elements, but for more information, see [the product documentation](/azure-stack/aks-hci/).<!--REBRANDING: What will the rebranded landing page be called?-->
+With all key components deployed, including the management cluster, along with target clusters, you can now begin to explore some of the additional capabilities of an Azure Kubernetes Service (AKS) deployment.
+This section describes some of the key elements, but for more information, see [the product documentation](/azure-stack/aks-hci/).

 ## Deploy a simple Linux application

 To deploy a containerized application with your cluster up and running, the following steps describe key areas of deployment, testing, and scaling an application.

-During the deployment of AKS hybrid, **kubectl** was configured on your Azure Virtual Machine Host.
+During the deployment of AKS, **kubectl** was configured on your Azure Virtual Machine Host.
 Kubectl provides a number of different ways to manage your Kubernetes clusters and applications.

 As part of this guide, you'll deploy an [Azure vote application](https://github.com/Azure-Samples/azure-voting-app-redis).
 To deploy the application, you'll need a Kubernetes manifest file.
 A Kubernetes manifest file defines a desired state for the cluster, such as what container images to run.
 The manifest we'll use in this tutorial includes two Kubernetes deployments: one for the sample Azure Vote Python application, and the other for a Redis instance.
 Two Kubernetes services are also created: an internal service for the Redis instance, and an external service to access the Azure Vote application from the internet.